What Are Grandparent Rights?: Estranged Grandparent Rights

 Grandparents can also request physical or legal custody of a child if they already have legal status that allows them to act as the child’s parent, or under other specified circumstances, including:

 - The child is a dependent child.

-- The child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse or incapacity.
+- The child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse, or incapacity.

 - The child has resided with the grandparent for at least 12 consecutive months, excluding brief temporary absences of the child from the home, and is removed from the home by the parents.
-In these cases, the grandparents’ action must be filed within six months.
+In these cases, the grandparents’ actions must be filed within six months.

-At Kalinoski Law Offices P.C., we represent grandparents throughout northeastern Pennsylvania who want to spend time with their grandchildren, as well as those who have grandchildren who are substantially at risk due to parental abuse, neglect, drug or alcohol issues.
+At Kalinoski Law Offices P.C., we represent grandparents throughout northeastern Pennsylvania who want to spend time with their grandchildren, as well as those who have grandchildren who are substantially at risk due to parental abuse, neglect, and drug or alcohol issues.

 We also work with parents to get grandparent primary custody cases dismissed if grandparents do not meet the evidentiary requirements for the award of primary custody.

 Grandparents’ rights cases are difficult to win.
 Even when strict evidentiary requirements are met, the trial court judge must still determine what is in a child’s best interests when making a decision.